Null object pattern: Criticism

-This pattern should be used carefully as it can make errors/bugs appear as normal program execution.
+This pattern should be used carefully, as it can make errors/bugs appear as normal program execution.

 Care should be taken not to implement this pattern just to avoid null checks and make code more readable, since the harder-to-read code may just move to another place and be less standard—such as when different logic must execute in case the object provided is indeed the null object.
 The common pattern in most languages with reference types is to compare a reference to a single value referred to as null or nil.
-Also, there is additional need for testing that no code anywhere ever assigns null instead of the null object, because in most cases and languages with static typing, this is not a compiler error if the null object is of a reference type, although it would certainly lead to errors at run time in parts of the code where the pattern was used to avoid null checks.
+Also, there is an additional need for testing that no code anywhere ever assigns null instead of the null object, because in most cases and languages with static typing, this is not a compiler error if the null object is of a reference type, although it would certainly lead to errors at run time in parts of the code where the pattern was used to avoid null checks.
 On top of that, in most languages and assuming there can be many null objects (i.e., the null object is a reference type but doesn't implement the singleton pattern in one or another way), checking for the null object instead of for the null or nil value introduces overhead, as does the singleton pattern likely itself upon obtaining the singleton reference.